 As our nation faces the intersecting crises of the COVID-19 pandemic and a rise in overdose fatalities, the Bureau of Justice Assistance’s (BJA) Comprehensive Opioid, Stimulant, and Substance Abuse Program (COSSAP)-supported projects are ideally positioned to support the Biden Administration’s vision to steer American communities toward expanded, comprehensive, and sustainable responses to substance use disorders (SUDs) that prioritize prevention, treatment, recovery, and harm reduction.
 The social distancing and quarantines put in place to prevent the spread of COVID-19 forced practitioners to identify and implement new methods of providing vital services while forming new partnerships to make certain that necessary services continued safely.
 This innovative response has resulted in a renewed energy for action and for hope: prevention works, treatment is effective, and people can—and do—recover.

-This virtual convening, hosted by BJA through COSSAP, will focus on tackling one of the most critical challenges of our time: putting an end to America’s opioid, stimulant, and substance misuse.
-The virtual setting will offer the feel of an in-person event, allowing participants to connect directly with colleagues to hear from federal experts, discuss relevant issues and trends, share ideas, exchange resources, and gain new skills to improve programs.
+This virtual convening, hosted by BJA through COSSAP, focused on tackling one of the most critical challenges of our time: putting an end to America’s opioid, stimulant, and substance misuse.
+The virtual setting offered the feel of an in-person event, allowing participants to connect directly with colleagues to hear from federal experts, discuss relevant issues and trends, share ideas, exchange resources, and gain new skills to improve programs.

 States, territories, and communities are invited to request TTA to meet the specific needs and goals of their communities’ responses to the opioid epidemic.
 Request TTA